jxiw/UDO/README.md

 ## Install from PIP

-1. Install the mandatory DBMS packages. `bash ./install.sh` in case of Postgres or MySQL are not installed.
+1. Install DBMS packages via `bash ./install.sh` if Postgres and MySQL are not installed.

-2. Use the `python3 -m pip install UDO-DB` to install package.
+2. Use `python3 -m pip install UDO-DB` to install packages.

 ## TPC-H test